 |House Swyft of Cornfield|

-|Current Lord||Ser Harys Swyft|
+|Head||Ser Harys Swyft|

 |Heir||Ser Steffon Swyft|

-- Ser Harys Swyft, The Knight of Cornfield.
+- Ser Harys Swyft, the Knight of Cornfield.

 With unspecified familial relationship to the main branch there are also: